 GAQC member only events are held

-periodically, at no cost to members, and feature topics to assist you in ensuring governmental audit quality.
+periodically, at no cost to members with the No-CPE Option (CPE is available for a small fee), and feature topics to assist you in ensuring governmental audit quality.
 Registration and information on upcoming events are announced via GAQC Alerts

 .
 Click on the below other governmental, not-for-profit, and for-profit subject areas to access the latest archived Web events:

-Based on information from peer reviews and federal agency reviews, audit quality concerns sometimes arise from inadequate education or training, noncompliance with certain aspects of auditing or quality control standards, or a lack of experience working in specialized areas.
-When such problems are noted, there can be considerable consequences to an audit practice.
-This GAQC archived Web event will describe the various ways governmental audits are reviewed from a quality perspective, including practice monitoring and Office of Inspector General (OIG) desk and quality control reviews, as well as the resulting process and practical advice for when audit quality problems are noted in such reviews.
+This GAQC archived Web event will describe the various ways governmental audits are reviewed from a quality perspective, including practice monitoring and Office of Inspector General desk and quality control reviews, as well as the resulting process and practical advice for when audit quality problems are noted in such reviews.